 How Much Should You Tip On Kilimanjaro?

-The main reason for your successful summit is the mountain staff who worked selflessly for you.
+However, the main reason for your successful summit is the mountain staff who worked selflessly for you.
 So, it is important to tip them a minimum amount which will be an addon amount to the basic salary which they receive.

 Here are the details of tips to be given as per Climb Kilimanjaro Guide: